r1-prototype-studies/DotNet/README.md

     docker run -d -p 6379:6379 --name shoppingcart-redis redis
 13. Install the nuget package - Microsoft.Extensions.Caching.StackExchange
 14. Install the nuget package - Newtonsoft.Json
+15. Create docker compose file
+    * Right-click the project
+    * Go to Add > Add container Orchestrator support
+      * Select Docker compose and click ok
+      * Select Target OS as Linux
+    * DockerFile will be created in the project
+    * Docker compose will be updated
+16.

 ## Nuget packages